ANZICS CTG Endorsed Study

 The study will give important information on the longterm effects of EPO after TBI.
 Risks for participants can be considered to be low and participation in the neurological follow-up will be based on informed consent.
 By checking survival status of participants prior to contact, we can avoid contacting relatives of deceased patients.

-Rinaldo Bellomo (Chair), Yaseen Arabi, Jamie Cooper, Craig French, Olivier Huet, Lorraine Little (Project Manager), Nora Luethi, Alistair Nichol, Jeffrey Presneill, Markus Skrifvars, and Shirley Vallance.
+Rinaldo Bellomo (Chair), Yaseen Arabi, Jamie Cooper, Craig French, Olivier Huet, Lorraine Little, Nora Luethi, Alistair Nichol, Jeffrey Presneill, Markus Skrifvars, Shirley Vallance, Tony Trapani, Joanne Brooker

 ANZIC Research Centre, Monash University